umami-hep/umami/docs/preprocessing.md

 ### Preprocessing
 The motivation for preprocessing the training samples results from the fact that the input datasets are highly imbalanced in their flavour composition.
 While there are large quantities of light jets, the fraction of b-jets is small and the fraction of other flavours is even smaller.
 A widely adopted technique for dealing with highly unbalanced datasets is called resampling.
 It consists of removing samples from the majority class (under-sampling) and / or adding more examples from the minority class (over-sampling).
 In under-sampling, the simplest technique involves removing random records from the majority class, which can cause loss of information.
+Another approach can be to tell the network how important samples from each class are.
+For e.g. a majority class you can reduce the impact of samples from this class to the training.
+You can do this by assigning a weight to each sample and use it to weight the loss function used in the training.

 ### Hybrid samples
 Umami/DIPS and DL1r are trained on so-called hybrid samples which are created using both ttbar and Z' input jets.